Child Custody Issues When 1 Parent Lives Off Long Island

 - two copies, one of which must be certified, of the Child Custody Order sought to be registered; and

 - the name and address of the person seeking registration and any parent or person acting as a parent who has been awarded custody or visitation in the child custody determination sought to be registered.

 Once registered, a court may grant any relief normally available under the law when a parent is seeking enforcement.

 It’s important to understand that you do not need to wait until you are seeking an enforcement to register your out of state Child Custody Order.
 In fact, once you move to another state, you should immediately register your Child Custody Order.

 Have More Questions About Interstate Child Custody?

 If you are currently involved in a custody dispute with a parent from another state, it’s important to have an experienced Long Island Family Law Attorney by your side to protect your rights and those of your child.
-The divorce and family law firm of Robert E. Hornberger, Esq., P.C. can help you navigate the confusing and overwhelming court system in New York.
+The divorce and family law firm of Hornberger Verbitsky, P.C. can help you navigate the confusing and overwhelming court system in New York.
 Contact our Long Island Divorce & Family Law firm at 631-629-2545 to set up your free consultation with one of our experienced Family Law attorneys.

 SCHEDULE YOUR FREE CONSULTATION TODAY

 Call 631-923-1910 or fill in the form below